 Please note that you may have to adjust the target platform in the PLC program (default: PC or CX 8x86).
-If required, you can select the target platform under Resources -> Controller configuration.
+If required, you can select the right target platform in the Resources -> Controller configuration tab.

-Fig. 184: Selection of the target platform
+Fig. 188: Selection of the target platform